petrsnd/TacacsPlusCore/README.md

 Currently only supports Authentication requests.
 Support could be added for Authorization and Accounting.

 Algorithms are implemented for CHAP, MS-CHAPv1, and MS-CHAPv2:
-- CHAP has been tested against Cisco ISE and TACACS.net
+- CHAP has been tested against Cisco ISE and [TACACS.net](https://tacacs.net/)
 - MS-CHAPv1 has been tested against Cisco ISE
-- MS-CHAPv2 In RFC 8907, it is not clear how the "received" challenge and peer challenge are sent in the request, and CISCO ISE does not allow MS-CHAPv2
+- MS-CHAPv2 has been tested against [tac_plus-ng](https://github.com/MarcJHuber/event-driven-servers)

 Calling the API to Authenticate is super simple.